evkx/evkx.github.io/content/technology/seats/materials/_index.md

 ### Cons of Fabric Seat Upholstery

-**Durability:** Fabric is not as durable as leather or other materials.
-It can be prone to wear and tear, and it may not hold up as well over time.
+**Durability:** Fabric is less durable than leather or other materials.
+It can be prone to wear and tear and may not hold up well over time.

 **Stains:** Fabric is more susceptible to stains and spills than other materials.
 This can be a concern if you have children or pets that may cause spills or accidents.